Towards Language Model Guided TLA+ Proof Automation

 Fine-tuning approaches have also shown promise, with DeepSeek-Prover-V1.5~\cite{xin2024deepseek_prover_v1_5} and TheoremLlama~\cite{wang2024theoremllama} achieving notable results in single-pass Lean proof generation through specialized training on extensive Lean proof corpora.
-Other approaches include LEGO-Prover~\cite{wang2023lego_prover}, which employs a growing library of verified lemmas to augment LLMs' theorem proving capabilities, and work by~\cite{jiang2022informal_proof}, which maps informal proofs to formal proof sketches that guide automated provers.
+POETRY~\cite{wang2024POETRY} generates Isabelle proofs recursively using a fine-tuned language model, whereas our approach leverages general-purpose LLMs to generate $\tlaplus$ proofs.
+Rango~\cite{thompson2025rango} fine-tunes a language model to generate Rocq tactics step by step, augmenting the generation with retrieved similar proofs and relevant lemmas.
+Other approaches include LEGO-Prover~\cite{wang2023lego_prover}, which employs a growing library of verified lemmas to augment LLMs' theorem proving capabilities, and work by Jiang et al.~\cite{jiang2022informal_proof}, which maps informal proofs to formal proof sketches that guide automated provers.
 DeepSeek-Prover-V2~\cite{ren2025deepseek-prover-v2} explores subgoal decomposition strategies via reinforcement learning to enhance formal reasoning capabilities for LLMs in Lean.
 Our work differs from these approaches by focusing on $\tlaplus$, which employs a different proof structure.

 These advances have been supported by standardized benchmarks such as miniF2F~\cite{zheng2021minif2f} and ProofNet~\cite{azerbayev2023proofnet}, which provide diverse collections of mathematical problems for evaluating theorem provers across different formal systems.